background

 Capital raises can take the form of equity issued by the company (e.g., initial public offering, or “IPO”) or debt issued by a corporation (e.g., bond issuance).

-The trade-off in raising capital via equity issuances requires giving up a percentage of ownership (and risk of dilution to existing shareholders), while debt issuances require the contractual commitment to pay the lender interest and the repay the principal at maturity.
+The trade-off in raising capital via equity issuances requires giving up a percentage of ownership (and risk of dilution to existing shareholders), while debt issuances require a contractual commitment to pay the lender interest and repay the principal in-full at maturity.

 The core function of an investment banker in M&A is to provide financial and strategic advisory services to guide corporate clients through the complexities of M&A deals.

-For example, when Microsoft acquired LinkedIn in 2016, Morgan Stanley advised Microsoft (i.e., buy-side advisor), while Qatalyst Partners and Allen & Company advised LinkedIn (i.e., sell-side advisor).
+For example, when Microsoft (NASDAQ: MSFT) acquired LinkedIn (NYSE: LNKD) in 2016, Morgan Stanley advised Microsoft (i.e., buy-side advisor), while Qatalyst Partners and Allen & Company advised LinkedIn (i.e., sell-side advisor).

-Generally, the volume of M&A activity – the number of deals by count – tends to rise substantially amid periods of economic expansion, which reverses amid periods of economic contraction.
+Generally, the volume of M&A activity—the number of deals closed—tends to rise substantially amid periods of economic expansion, which reverses amid periods of economic contraction.

-The performance of the IB industry is sensitive to the macroeconomic environment and the current state of the capital markets.
+The performance of the industry is thereby sensitive to the macroeconomic environment and the current state of the capital markets.

 If the economy and credit markets are strong, the volume of M&A transactions tends to increase, resulting in more revenue for investment banks via the collection of fees.